-October 28, 2017: One of many complaints about ClearSight on file at RipoffReports.
+Let’s take a look at what else the people who sell ClearSight driving glasses are up to.
+In this episode, what our grandparents called “girdles.”
 There may be nothing illegal or wrong with the following business practices.
 But they suggest that the seller is not to be trusted.
 I’m using my Scam-O-Meter scoring system; -1 means true (bad), +1 means false (good), and 0 means undetermined.
 I penalize the seller for statements made by shills.
 Contact information:

 Onerous terms: 0.
-I see little to object to in the easy-to-read terms.
-I’ll note that they don’t guarantee that their glasses are fit for any use, nor that anything they say is true.
+Terms are mild compared to those of some sellers.
+However, they don’t guarantee that their product is fit for any use; nor that anything they say is true.

 Ads, spam, robocalls: +1.
 You can opt in to receive emailed advertising, and opt out.

 Lying and deception: -1.
 “Made from Modal, an eco-friendly material.”
 I found that Modal is a close relative of rayon.
 Wikipedia; “A recent ocean survey found that rayon contributed to 56.9% of the total fibers found in deep ocean areas, the rest being polyester, polyamides, acetate and acrylic.”

 - Overlays keep popping up to tell me about people in random locations who are buying invisible body shapers.
 I’d better hurry, before they’re all gone!

 - When I move my cursor outside the order form page, a big coupon overlays it.
 This has a countdown timer; time’s a-wastin’.

 Phony reviews: -1.
 This photo named sales7.jpg used in an on-site endorsement by “Amy M.” is also being used by several other online girdle vendors.

 Overpriced: 0.
 Amazon lists body shaper garments ranging in price from $3 to $26.
 Invisible Body Shaper is asking $35 for one pair.
 That seems rather high, but not outrageous.